-Alexandra Henry (Director, Cinematographer, Producer) is a multilingual creative producer and emerging director with over 12 years of international experience.
-Her passion for art, music, and languages is showcased through her photography, music videos and on-going documentary project featuring female street artists from all over the world.
+Alexandra Henry is a multilingual filmmaker with over 12 years of international experience telling stories in the commercial and non-fiction realm.
+Her passion for art, music, and languages is showcased through her photography, music videos and on-going documentary project featuring female street artists from around the world.
 She has been twice-recognized as a CurateNYC Emerging Artist and her photographs have been internationally exhibited and published in various magazines and online.
 She speaks Brazilian Portuguese, Spanish, French and Italian and holds a B.A. from Occidental College in Diplomacy & World Affairs.

 Zahra Sherzad has been involved in the contemporary art world for years with a passion in philanthropy.
 She has independently curated and produced a number of art shows, working alongside a slew of graffiti artists, musicians, dj’s, filmmakers and creatives that have gone on to define street culture as a whole.
 She brings an unmatched level of expertise in curation, art, and fundraising to Street Heroines, and still finds time to paddle board competitively around the world.
 She is a sitting member on the board of The Heliotrope Foundation, founded by artist Swoon and is mother to three young girls.